-Strong and stable: for the many not the few; politicians seem to have had alliums very much on their minds going into this election.
+Strong and stable: for the many not the few; politicians seem to have drawn on alliums for a number of national campaigns.
 There aren’t many gardens which don’t have these wonderfully architectural plants dominating their beds in June.

 It’s a funny thing about alliums – we use the Latin name for all the decorative ones, and common names – onion, garlic, chives etc – for the edible ones.
-The pretty ones are the kings of the June garden – and a calming sight this morning after such a divided election result.
+The pretty ones are the kings of the June garden.
 I love Allium christophii with its hundreds of violet metallic stars.
 The seedheads of this one will keep their shape all winter ready to be marveled at during your Christmas lunch.

 Since I’ve already blotted my copy book by mentioning the ‘C’ word mid-summer there might be some alliums you won’t want Santa to bring.

-Allium moly for instance: starry little yellow flowers that I suppose a Classicist ought to be happy with (the Lotus-Eaters slept on them, according to Tennyson, and Odysseus used moly as a charm against that mad lass, Circe), but they are rather weedy and pungent…not something for your restful bower, particularly not if you’ve been up all night watching David Dimbleby.
+Allium moly for instance: starry little yellow flowers that I suppose a Classicist ought to be happy with (the Lotus-Eaters slept on them, according to Tennyson, and Odysseus used moly as a charm against that mad lass, Circe), but they are rather weedy and pungent…not something for your restful bower.

-The Dutch growers W. S. Warmenhoven had a great show of alliums at Chelsea Flower Show and have enough varieties to satisfy a serious allium obsession, (Warmenhoven are at Chatsworth Show this weekend).
-Their clean lines make alliums a popular choice with contemporary garden designers as some of the trendy new variety names suggest – ‘Pinball Wizard’, ‘Purple Rain’ and ‘Red Mohican’ etc. a far cry from the ‘olde worlde’ charm of Louise’s Great Plant this Month..
+Their clean lines make alliums a popular choice with contemporary garden designers as some of the trendy new variety names suggest – ‘Pinball Wizard’, ‘Purple Rain’ and ‘Red Mohican’ (readily available from catalogues like J Parkers) – a far cry from the ‘olde worlde’ charm of Louise’s Great Plant this Month..

-The great thing about alliums is that once you have got them established in the right place they will flower reliably for years, unlike tulips which are all mouth and no trousers, with a great flamboyant show in the first year and disappointment from then on as they, like Jeremy Corbyn, wrestle with the challenges of delivering on generous promises.
+The great thing about alliums is that once you have got them established in the right place they will flower reliably for years, unlike tulips which are all mouth and no trousers with a great flamboyant show in the first year and disappointment from then on (does anything in your personal life spring to mind?).
 One problem I haven’t cracked is how to fill the gap left in the border once the alliums have had their fling.
 It’s a long shot, but maybe Caroline knows…